21 deaths now linked to the flu in Connecticut

 The DPH said 14 were associated the influenza A and seven were linked to influenza B.

-Yale-New Haven Hospital, the Connecticut Department of Public Health and the Department of Public Health with the City of New Haven hosted the briefing.
+This past week they hospitalized more than 50 patients for the flu, much more than what they typically see during the season, Martinello said.

+"It puts a huge stress on the hospital," Martinello said.
+"We have our staff working really hard to make sure all of our patients are getting the best care that they can and really in a safe manner."

 According to the DPH, influenza activity has remained high in Connecticut over the last few weeks.
-It said influenza A viruses have been more predominate.
+The state said it's seeing three types of the flu virus.
+The two strains are influenza A, which has been more predominant, and influenza B, which we usually don't see until later in the flu season.

 From the end of Aug.
 2017 to Jan.
 13, 2018, there have been 1,342 laboratory-confirmed cases of the flu.
 Of those, 615 required hospitalization.